LatticeX-Foundation/Rosetta/doc/TUTORIALS.md

 #### Rosetta Version

 The above is a artificial one.
-Now let's see how to use `rosetta` to solve the original problem of millionaires without leaking their privacy.
+Now let's see how to use `Rosetta` to solve the original problem of millionaires without leaking their privacy.
 Let's begin, and you will see it is very simple!

-The first step is to import the `rosetta` package.
+The first step is to import the `Rosetta` package.

 ```py
 import latticex.rosetta as rtt